s-earnest/s-earnest.github.io/_posts/2000-01-01-Banking-Marketing-Analysis.md

 * **Advanced Analysis**: Applying business logic, analyzing default rates, and percentages.
 * **Advanced Joins**: Combining data from multiple tables, including those with complex conditions.

-These questions span a variety of topics and will help you explore different advanced concepts in MySQL.
-Let me know if you need help with any of the queries or further explanations!

 ===